 Urinary Retention can occur for many reasons.
-The failure to be able to pass urine can result in severe abdominal, pelvic and back pain.
+If you cannot pass urine, it can cause severe abdominal, pelvic and back pain.

-Many times this is an emergent situation and needs to be treated by having a urethral catheter inserted to drain the bladder of urine.
-At times, a catheter is left in place to allow for constant urine drainage.
+Many times this is an emergency situation and needs to be treated by having a urethral catheter inserted.
+The catheter may be left in place to allow for constant urine drainage.